tenox7/wfm/README.md

 Authentication is performed by HTTP Basic Auth (in future a custom login window may be implemented instead).
 If no password file is specified, or no users present in it (blank) and no hardcoded passwords are present WFM will not ask for username/password.
-Auth-less mode by default it will be in read-only unless you specify `-nopass_rw` flag.
+Auth-less mode by will be read-only mode (like a regular web server) unless you specify `-nopass_rw` flag.

 To enable authentication specify password file via `-passwd=/path/users.json` flag.
 Passwords are read on startup and therefore can be placed outside of